Canadian Diabetes Association Healthy Living Calendar 2014 Recipe Collection

 This earthy Asian soup is perfect to warm you up on a cold day and canola oil's light taste won't interfere with the soup's layered flavors.
 Add red pepper flakes if you like more heat!

-A whole-wheat, baked version of a traditional Aboriginal recipe.
+A whole-wheat, baked version of a traditional recipe.
 Canola oil helps produce a light and tender crumb.

 Upgrade your oatmeal with this baked version - made especially heart-healthy with the use of canola oil, which is rich in plant-based omega-3 fat and a good source of vitamin E. You can substitute berries for the apple if you prefer.